keeper013/CrossCutterN/README.md

 "DefaultAdviceAssemblyKey" is the default advice assembly key that will be applied to all advice assembly reference if not set.
 "AspectBuilders" element contains a dictionary structure with key as aspect builder name and value as aspect builder configuration.
 "Orders" element contains the order of injected methods to be called at each join point for a method.
-"Targets" element contains all assemblies that are to be injected with AOP code.
-For each target assembly, "Input" and "Output" are relevant or absolute paths of input and output assemblies, while "IncludeSymbol" suggests whether to generate pdb file for weaved assembly, please note that if this value is set to true, original pdb file of the input assembly must exist and be put at the same location as the target assembly.
+"Targets" element is a dictionary structure that contains information and settings of all assemblies that are to be injected with AOP code.

 #### Aspect Builder configuration